Meg Meadows

 In relationship and couples work, I support partners in creating an empowered container where each person can live more authentically while practicing radical acceptance, compassion, and loving-kindness toward themselves and one another.

-I also hold a deep reverence for the role of nature and community in the healing process.
-In addition to individual and relational counseling, I also facilitate small groups (often in nature), where the presence of others can offer powerful opportunities to witness and be witnessed.
+I hold a deep reverence for the role of nature and community in the healing process.
+In addition to individual and relational counseling, I facilitate small groups, often in nature, where we can experience the power of witnessing and being witnessed.
+I also recognize how vulnerable it can feel to let ourselves be truly seen, and how meaningful that experience can be when met with care and compassion.

 "We must be willing to let go of the life we planned, so as to have the life that is waiting for us." —Joseph Campbell